flying, dancing stingrays

 Holes are all over their farm.
 Not long ago, they had driven the fox away.
 Now, they have to figure out what to do with the armadillos.
 When the armadillos become the next target, the foxy children come up with a clever solution.

 Improve Beach Days.

-As the words to the video explain: “Doing the stingray shuffle may improve our beach days.
+“Doing the stingray shuffle may improve our beach days.
 The vibrations scare off any unfriendly rays.
 Let's make the surf pound and rattle the ground with your choice of sound for our next go-round.”
 (Video length: 32 seconds)